-Locksmith On Call has researched, installed and recommends IP or (Internet Protocol) cameras.
+Locksmith On Call recommends IP (Internet Protocol) cameras.
 These are superior to other camera technologies.
 IP cameras are digital, have internalized processors, and use integrated cable.
 A local area network replaces the need for a local recording device.
 All image data is transmitted via the internet.
 Control data is also received through the internet.
 Our IP cameras can also be connected to a NVR or Networked Video Recorder.
 The resolution of IP cameras is superior to analog technologies and have frame rates that are faster.
 Our most basic camera line can offer ten times the resolution of an analog camera with facial recognition at up to one hundred feet away.

 Customers who already have analog wiring in place can benefit from our line of HD cameras using TVI technology, known as HD-TVI or High Definition Transport Video Interface.
 This technology can process and transport a digital signal over analog cable.
 In addition we offer HD-TVI DVRs to record camera imagery.

 When you are searching for the best home or business video surveillance camera system specific to your needs and requirements, call locksmithoncall.com.

 Construction Ratings for Safes